 Your right to have your family come and live with you in Ireland depends on the type of permit you have.
 You can find out about the residence rights of family members.

-Green Card permits are granted to 2 groups of people: people with specified skills in a restricted list of occupations in the salary range of €30,000 to €60,000 and people in almost any occupation where the salary range is above €60,000.
-There are further details about Green Card permits on the Department of Jobs, Enterprise and Innovation's website.
+Critical Skills Employment Permits are for highly skilled migrant workers and have replaced the Green Card Permit.
+They are granted to 2 groups of people: people with specified skills in a restricted list of occupations in the salary range of €30,000 to €60,000 and people in almost any occupation where the salary range is above €60,000.
+There are further details about Critical Skills Employment Permits on the Department of Jobs, Enterprise and Innovation's website.

-Work permits: may be issued to foreign nationals who need employment permits for those occupations to which the Green Card permit does not apply.
-There are certain occupations for which work permits are not considered.
-Further details about work permits are on the Department of Jobs, Enterprise and Innovation's website.
+General Employment Permits may be issued to foreign nationals who need employment permits for those occupations to which the Critical Skills Employment Permit does not apply.
+There are certain occupations for which employment permits are not considered.
+Further details about General Employment Permits are on the Department of Jobs, Enterprise and Innovation's website.

 Intra-company transfer employment permit: this scheme is designed to facilitate the transfer of senior management, key personnel or trainees who are foreign nationals (who need an employment permit) from an overseas branch of a multinational corporation to its Irish branch.
 There is further information about the Intra-Company Transfer Employment Permit on the Department of Jobs, Enterprise and Innovation's website.

-Spousal/dependant work permits: spouses, civil partners and dependants of employment permit holders may be granted a work permit.
-Further details about spousal or dependant work permits are on the Department of Jobs, Enterprise and Innovation's website.
+Spousal/dependant work permits: spouses, partners, civil partners and dependants of holders of Critical Skills Employment Permits and researchers may be granted a Dependant/Partner/Spousal (DPS) Employment Permit.
+Further details about DPS Employment Permits are on the Department of Jobs, Enterprise and Innovation's website.

 Foreign nationals who are legally working in Ireland have exactly the same rights under employment legislation as Irish working here.